NotsoanoNimus/OrchidOS_x86/docs/BUILD_AND_RUN.md

 ### Other Requirements
 - A USB drive, _preferably the smallest storage capacity you can find_, because every time you load the IMG onto the drive you'll have to format it with DISKPART.
 This takes significantly less time with a smaller storage capacity.
 - Test hardware -- that is, the computer you want to run Orchid on.
-It must be a BIOS-enabled system with _non-UEFI_ firmware.
-These are typically older systems that were manufactured before some time circa 2010.
+It must be a BIOS-enabled system with _non-UEFI_ firmware, **or** a BIOS/CPU with legacy compatibility.

 ---